effectivehomeoffice/effectivehomeoffice.com/setup-zoom-for-effective-screen-sharing/README.md

 ![zoom-settings-client-general.png](zoom-settings-client-general.png)

 - General -> Disable _Use dual monitors_.
 Put both participants and shared screen and on your primary screen to have eye contact.
-- General -> Enable _Maximize Zoom window when a participant shares their screen_.
+- Share Screen -> Enable _Maximize Zoom window when a participant shares their screen_.
 Focus.
-- General -> Disable _Side-by-side Mode_.
+- Share Screen -> Disable _Side-by-side Mode_.
 This increases your screen estate.
 - Video -> Enable _Always display participant name on their videos_
 - Video -> Enable _Display up to 49 participants per screen in Gallery View_